Fall 2020 Course Syllabus

 |Description||Analysis of the behavior of individual economic agents, including consumer behavior and demand, producer behavior and supply, price and output decisions by firms under various market structures, factor markets, market failures, and international trade.|

-1. Explain the role of scarcity, specialization, opportunity cost and cost/benefit analysis in economic decision-making.
+1. Explain the role of scarcity, specialization, opportunity cost, and cost/benefit analysis

-2. Identify the determinants of supply and demand; demonstrate the impact in shifts in both market supply and demand curves on equilibrium price and output.
+2. Identify the determinants of supply and demand; demonstrate the impact in shifts in both market supply and demand curves on equilibrium price and quantity

-4. Calculate supply and demand elasticities, identify the determinants of price elasticity of demand and supply, and demonstrate the relationship between elasticity and total revenue.
+4. Calculate demand elasticities, identify the determinants of demand elasticities, and demonstrate the relationship between elasticity and total revenue.

-5. Describe the production function and the Law of Diminishing Marginal Productivity; calculate and graph short-run and long-run costs of production.
+5. Describe the production function and the law of diminishing marginal productivity; calculate and graph short and long run costs of production

-6. Identify the four market structures by characteristics; calculate and graph the profit maximizing price and quantity in the output markets by the use of marginal analysis.
+6. Identify the four market structures by characteristics; calculate and graph the profit maximizing price and quantity in the output markets using marginal analysis

-7. Determine the profit maximizing price and quantity of resources in factor markets under perfect and imperfect competition by the use of marginal analysis.
+7. Determine the profit maximizing price and quantity of resource markets

-9. Identify the benefits of free trade using the concept of comparative advantage.
+9. Identify the benefits of free trade using absolute and comparative advantage

 |Program Student Learning Outcomes|